 To determine if an organization is an applicable large employer for a year, in general, the organization counts its full-time employees and full-time equivalent employees for each month of the prior year, and calculates the average number of FT and FTE employees during the year.

 Employers with 50 or more employees, or full-time equivalent employees, are applicable large employers.
-They will need to file an annual that reports whether they offered health insurance to their employees, and if so, what insurance they offered.
+They will need to file an annual information return that reports whether they offered health insurance to their employees, and if so, what insurance they offered.

 In making the ALE calculation, companies must determine if they are a member of an aggregated group of two or more commonly owned, related or affiliated employers.